hashicorp/vault/website/source/docs/concepts/seal.html.md

 The seal can be migrated from Shamir keys to Auto Unseal and vice versa.

-  ~> **NOTE**: This is not currently supported when using replication.
+  ~> **NOTE**: This is not currently supported when using Vault Enterprise Replication.
   While the primary can be migrated without issue, the secondaries, depending on which type of seal is being migrated from/to, may not work correctly.
 We plan to support this officially in a future release.

 To migrate from Shamir keys to Auto Unseal, take your server cluster offline and update the [seal configuration](/docs/configuration/seal/index.html) with the appropriate seal configuration.
-When you bring your server back up, run the unseal process with the `-migrate` flag.
+Bring your server back up and leave the rest of the nodes offline if using multi-server mode, then run the unseal process with the `-migrate` flag and bring the rest of the cluster online.

 All unseal commands must specify the `-migrate` flag.
-Once the required threshold of unseal keys are entered, the unseal keys will be migrated to recovery keys.
+Once the required threshold of unseal keys are entered, unseal keys will be migrated to recovery keys.

 ```
 $ vault operator unseal -migrate